 The tradition of writing these letters in chalk on doors emerged in the 18th century.
 Later, when the communist regime was in power, these letters were for many Poles a way of demonstrating their faith.
 It is well-known that the communists held the opinion that there is no God and aggressively spread atheism.
 Yet they were never able to convince the people of Poland.
 Known for their stubbornness, Poles ignored the statements of communist leaders and every year on 6th January wrote ‘K+M+B’ on their doors anyway.

 10 Must-See Black & White Photos From Poland Under The Communist Regime

 Today it’s impossible to give a definitive answer to this question.
 Saint Matthew, in his Gospel, wrote about ‘magi’, who came to visit the newborn Jesus from the East.
 This Greek word can be translated as sorcerers, wise men or magicians.
 Interestingly, nowhere in the Bible does it say that there were three of them.

 The top Polish specialist on the three kings is Grzegorz Górny, author of the book The Three Kings: Ten Secrets.
 He proposes that the ‘magi’ came from Persia.
 This theory indirectly confirms one interesting historical fact.
 In the oldest iconographic images of the wise men arriving to worship Jesus, they are portrayed in Persian clothing.
 In the year 614, the Persians attacked the Holy Land and destroyed or looted many churches in Jerusalem.
 However, they did not touch the shrine of the Nativity, where they would have seen the image of the three magi in Persian robes.

-The Marvellous Over-The-Top Christmas Decoration of Poland's Szopki
+The Marvellous Christmas Tradition of Poland's Szopki